Home » Divorce and Family law Blog » When Is Divorce Mediation Not Recommended? 9 Scenarios to know

 Divorce mediation in California can be one of the best options for an amicable and peaceful dissolution.
 But (as we have discussed), you should always prepare yourself and ensure this is what will be best for you and your partner.

-Mediation has many perks and can give you an advantage over disagreements, but it is only suitable for some situations.
+Mediation has many perks and can give you an advantage over disagreements, but it is only suitable if you both spouses agree on all major issues and are willing to cooperate to reach quality agreements.

 Cases involving abuse, power imbalances, or other complicated legal issues.
 There are reasons that these factors don’t make a suitable environment for mediation.